 - Working with the current treasurer to ensure the scholarship is delivered to the recipient’s school.

-The Web and Online committee is responsible for the production and maintenance of the chapter’s website.
+The Webmaster is responsible for the production and maintenance of the chapter’s website.

 - Keeping the site updated with the most current information, making sure to delete or archive old articles and publications as necessary.